 Lake Bunyonyi features Punishment Island.
 In the past, women who got pregnant out of wedlock were sent here.
 They were faced with certain death unless a man who couldn't afford the dowry for an 'untainted' wife rowed out to the island and rescued the woman.

 We also stopped at Bushara Island Camp on Lake Bunyonyi which features a bird restaurant.
-The resort puts out food that attracts a wide range of birds to the area.
+The resort puts out food which attracts a wide range of birds to the area.
 I especially enjoyed watching speckled mousebirds revel in the feast.

 Day 8: On the Road to Lake Mburo National Park